machine mastery

 2. Inconsistent Grind Quality

-Cheap grinders produce a mix of fine particles (“fines”) and larger pieces (“boulders”), creating natural weak spots.
+Cheap grinders produce a mix of super-fine particles (“fines”) and larger pieces (“boulders”).
+This creates natural weak spots.

 Signs:

-• Fines settling to bottom, creating impermeable layer
+• Fines settling to bottom, creating an impermeable layer

 3. Uneven Tamping